 This section applies to general qualifications.
 If you're sending marks and samples for controlled assessment, see Internal assessment.
+For guidance on what question papers, answer booklets and continuation booklets to use, see Question papers and exam stationery.

 When an exam finishes, it’s essential all scripts are kept secure and despatched for marking as soon as possible.
 Please follow the following steps, explained in this section: